wafardev/dexscreener-scraper/README.md

 - `scrape(url)`: Scrapes the specified URL and downloads the HTML content and resources.
 - `downloadHeaderAndLogo(outputDir, headerUrl, iconUrl)`: Downloads the header image and logo into the specified directory.
 - `saveDescription(outputDir, description)`: Saves the token description into a text file.
+- `fetchContract(tokenProfile)`: Fetches source code from Etherscan and runs the code through a static analysis tool for vulnerabilities.

 ## Error Handling